nzes1/oc-stablecoin/README.md

   Because that might overestimate your “real” collateral backing the debt.
 The safety buffer (adjusted collateral) is critical to ensure that even in a downturn, there’s enough value to cover the stablecoin debt.

 This is why your function uses the adjusted collateral value in calculating the health factor.
 It’s not simply a mathematical twist—it’s a deliberate design choice to incorporate a safety margin that protects both the protocol and its users.

+## Auctioning underwater positions
+- will use linear decrease but the minimum  price at max duration for auction will not be hitting zero.
+WIll come up with a mechanimsm to determine maybe a percentage drop of the initial price. - some good reads on liquidation : https://blog.amberdata.io/performing-liquidations-on-makerdao

+### Liquidations
+#### Principles
+1. Time-Decaying Collateral Discount - from 3% decaying down to 1.8% in 1 hour so linear decrease.

+Goal: Incentivize rapid liquidations to minimize protocol risk.

+Discount Applied to Collateral, Not Debt

+Scenario: A position has 100 DSC debt (pegged to 1)backed by collateral worth 150.

+  Undercollateralization: Collateral value drops to $140 (<150% of debt).

+Liquidation Process:

+  Liquidator repays the full debt (100 DSC, worth $100).

+  In return, they receive collateral worth $100 + discount (e.g., $110 for a 10% discount).

+Profit: Liquidator sells the collateral for $110 → $10 profit.

+Why This Works:

+- The protocol recovers the full debt (100 DSC).

+- Liquidators profit from the discounted collateral, not from underpaying the debt.

+Time-Decaying Discount

+Mechanics:

+  Initial Discount: Starts at a high value (e.g., 15%) when the position is first undercollateralized.

+  Linear Decay: Discount decreases over time (e.g., to 5% after 1 hour).

+  Example:

+  T+0: 15% discount → Liquidator receives $115 collateral for repaying $100 debt.

+  T+30min: 10% discount → $110 collateral.

+  T+60min: 5% discount → $105 collateral.

+Risks Mitigated by this principle
+Protocol Insolvency Risk

+  By encouraging immediate liquidation, the protocol avoids further collateral value drops (e.g., from 140→120), which could leave the debt undercollateralized.

+Liquidator Inaction

+  A decaying discount creates a race-to-liquidate: Early liquidators earn higher rewards, while latecomers get smaller discounts.

+Market Volatility

+  Rapid liquidations reduce exposure to volatile collateral prices.

+Documentation snippet
+### Liquidation Mechanism
+When a position becomes undercollateralized (e.g., collateral value < 150% of debt), liquidators are incentivized to repay the debt in full (`100 DSC`) in exchange for collateral at a **discounted rate**.

+- **Discount Structure**:
+  - Starts at 15% and linearly decays to 5% over 1 hour.
+  - Example: Repaying `$100` debt yields `$115` collateral initially, decreasing to `$105` after 1 hour.

+- **Purpose**:
+  - Ensures debt is fully repaid while rewarding liquidators for acting swiftly.
+  - Protects the protocol from prolonged exposure to undercollateralized positions.

+Key Constraint: Rewards (discounts) are capped by the available collateral to prevent over-penalization.
+Thus,

+DISCOUNT = MIN(TIME-BASED DISCOUNT, (Collateral VALUE / DSC DEBT)-1)

+The second discount calctulation makes sure the max discount availableis only up to what the user who has been liquidated has on their collateral locked value.
+Even when the discount is larger percentage than available collateral value.

+To avoid losing precision, the calculation above is scaled up using 1e18 before dividing with debt and then the 1 is also scaled to 1e18 so that the calculation is brought down to percentage numbers.

+so the formula for the available max discount

+(Collateral X PRECISION of 1e18)/Debt - 1e18

+--need a function to calculatemaxdiscount()
+-- minmimumoftwovalues()

+### Precision Handling
+All values (collateral, debt, discounts) are scaled by `1e18` to avoid truncation:
+- **Example**: $140 → `140e18`, 10% → `0.1e18`.
+- **Max Discount**: `(collateral * 1e18 / debt) - 1e18`.

+2. Risk-Adjusted Liquidator Rewards

+To prioritize liquidation of larger debt positions (higher systemic risk) while ensuring smaller positions remain attractive, use a scaled reward system based on debt size.
+- Using the "clamped linear" model or also called piecewise linear model.
+- This model is governed by the formula - Reward = min(max(k × Debt, R_min), R_max)
+- where:
+  - k (the Proportionality Constant):
+This value represents the fraction of the debt that you’ll give as a reward.
+For instance, if k is 0.05 (or 5%), a debt of 1,000 units would yield a reward of 50 units.
+In DeFi protocols, liquidation bonuses often hover in the 5–10% range.
+So you might choose k around 0.05 to 0.1, depending on how aggressive you want the incentive to be.
+  - R_min (Minimum Reward):
+This is a floor to ensure that even very small liquidations are worthwhile for liquidators.
+The idea is to cover basic costs (like gas fees) so that the effort is always compensated.
+On networks like Ethereum, where gas can be expensive, a typical minimum might be in the range of 10–20 stable coin units (or an equivalent value) so that liquidators are motivated even when the debt is small.
+- R_max (Maximum Reward):
+This cap prevents the reward from growing without bounds when the debt is very large.
+It’s a safeguard against over-incentivizing the liquidation of huge positions, which might distort system dynamics.
+Drawing inspiration from protocols like MakerDAO or Compound—where penalties or incentives rarely exceed a certain percentage of the collateral or debt—you might set R_max to a value that, for example, limits rewards to the equivalent of a 5–10% bonus on a “typical” large liquidation.
+In practice, values might range anywhere from a few hundred to a thousand stable coin units, depending on the typical debt sizes and your risk management goals.

+For this project, the following values are used:

+For collateral with less than 150% overcollateralization: k = 0.5% (0.005)

+For collateral with 150% or more overcollateralization: k = 1.5% (0.015) -- Liquidators receive a higher k when the collateral is riskier (150% and above), which aligns with the need to compensate for higher volatility.

+R_min: A reward equivalent to $10 (10 dsc) -- Setting a minimum reward ensures that even the smallest debt positions (limited to 100 dsc) offer a sufficient incentive.
+For a 100 dsc debt, the computed reward would be very low (0.5 or 1.5 dsc), so bumping it to $10 is necessary to cover gas fees and make liquidations worthwhile.
+Although this means small positions have a high effective reward percentage, it’s a known and accepted trade-off in many protocols.

+R_max: 5000 dsc (or $5000) -- The cap of 5000 dsc ensures that no matter how large the debt, the reward doesn’t spiral out of control.
+For very large positions, even though the raw calculation would yield a much higher bonus, the cap keeps the payout predictable.

+For instance, under a 110% requirement, the reward reaches 5000 dsc only at around 1,000,000 dsc in debt.
+Under a 150% requirement, the cap is hit at an even lower debt level (around 333,333 dsc) because of the higher k.
+This design is common to prevent excessive incentives that could destabilize the system.
+If your protocol expects many high-debt positions, you might consider a slight increase in R_max, but be cautious: raising it too much can lead to over-incentivization and potential abuse.

+-- For the smallest allowed debt, the computed reward (k × Debt) is less than the minimum.
+Therefore, the system always awards the minimum of 10 dsc.
+This helps ensure liquidators cover the cost (like gas fees) even for very small positions.

+-- For very large debt positions (whether in the millions or billions), the computed reward would normally be huge.
+However, thanks to the R_max cap, the reward never exceeds 5000 dsc.
+This prevents runaway incentives and ensures that the reward stays within a controlled, predictable range.

+## Fees
+Protocol fees 1% APR (annual percentage rate) Liquidation penalty - 2%